mas-bandwidth/gafferongames/content/post/how_the_go_stone_moves.md

 ## Working in Three Dimensions

-Because the go stones are rigid, all we need to represent their current position is the position of its center.
+Because the go stones are rigid, all we need to represent their current position is the position of the center.
 As the center moves, so does the rest of the stone.

 <img src="/img/virtualgo/biconvex-rigid-body-center-P.png" alt="biconvex go stone rigid body center" width="75%"/>